KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

 **Import**

-Click on IMPORT, select the zip file, as shown below:
+If you move to a different tenant, you can import the zip file formerly exported.
+In this case, click on *IMPORT* and select the zip file, as shown below:

 .. figure:: media/impexp_gallery4.png

     Artifacts Import - Export file selection #1